Updated: Jun 3

 Choosing the right transformer-voltage is important, as we try to avoid heat on one hand, need enough power in each situation on the other hand.
-That's why many customers choose a "custom made transformer", which we deliver with the needed secondary voltage matching your application.
+That's why many customers choose a "custom made transformer", which we deliver with the needed secondary voltage matching your application for a very reasonable price.
 Especially for higher current applications it's necessary to fine-tune the transformer-voltage, so that regulators need to "waste" as less voltage as possible due to small voltage differences between the input and output voltage.

 To make your decision easier, which transformer voltage can be chosen, you will find some measurements below: